-Turning a $10 ESP32 into a Hacker Arsenal’s WiNX Portable clone.
+Turning a cheap ESP32 board into a Hacker Arsenal’s WiNX Portable clone.

 The WiNX Portable is the lasted addition to the pentester or hacker toolbox.
-The creation of famous hacker Vivek Ramachandran and is sold in his Hacker Arsenal store at $59.
+The creation of famous hacker Vivek Ramachandran and is sold in his Hacker Arsenal store at $59 before it was sold-out.
 The WiNX and WiNX Portable are multi-purpose Wi-Fi attack-defense platform which can be used for several scenarios based on the firmware on the device (WiFi Honeypot, Captive Portal, WiFi Sniffer, Wifi Scanner and more).

 python esptool.py --chip esp32 --port /dev/ttyUSB0 --baud 921600 --before default_reset --after hard_reset write_flash -z --flash_freq 80m --flash_mode dio --flash_size 4MB 0x1000 bootloader.bin 0x8000 WiNX-Deception.ino.partitions.bin 0xe000 boot_WiNX-Deception.bin 0x10000 WiNX-Deception.ino.bin